 How clean is the stream in your neighborhood?
 Is it safe enough for fishing, swimming or boating?
 The Kentucky Watershed Watch Program is looking for volunteers to help answer these questions.
 More than 3,000 volunteers across the state are currently monitoring and helping protect the water quality of streams in Kentucky.

 Trained volunteers are needed for the Salt River Watershed Watch (SRWW) to conduct biological and chemical tests for water quality.
 The training class is free and open to the public.
-No prior experience is necessary.
-Participants should bring a lunch and shoes suitable for wading.
-Interested persons may register online at http://eppcapp.ky.gov/Watershed or by calling 1-800-928-0045.
-During the training, volunteers are asked to select a sample site in an area that is convenient and of interest to them.
+No prior experience is necessary and all testing supplies are provided.
+Volunteers will be able to select a sample site in an area that is convenient and of interest to them.

 “Even if you know almost nothing about water quality, we can train you to understand the fundamentals of assessing water quality," said Russell Barnett, chair for the Salt River Watershed Watch.
 "After the training, you’ll never look at a creek the same way again.
 In fact, you’ll start seeing creeks and streams you never noticed before even though you pass them every day.”

-SRWW is primarily a “synoptic” program that samples streams across the Salt River Basin three times a year.
+SRWW samples streams across the Salt River Basin three times a year.
 Each time volunteers measure pH, dissolved oxygen, temperature and conductivity and record information about recent rainfall and stream flow.
 Once a year the volunteers assess biological diversity and habitat quality and record information about the physical condition of the stream.

 The parameters tested by partner laboratories in samples collected at the three synoptic sampling events are:

-- Spring and Summer (recreation season): Bacteria (fecal coliform and/or e. coli)
+- Spring and Summer (recreation season): Bacteria (E.coli)